Sophic Logo gordian knotLung Cancer Clinical Trials Intelligence

 • Active autoimmune disease requiring systemic treatment

-• QTc prolongation >470–480 ms
+• Significant cardiac disease or QTc prolongation

 Outcomes Summary